Valeri-afk/ui-framework/docs/ROADMAP.md

 It does NOT define implementation details.

-The roadmap describes the intended development direction, not necessarily the current state of the source code.
+The roadmap describes the intended development direction and current development status, but does not define the current implementation state.

 Implementation decisions must be based on the current source code and discussed before changes are made.

+---

+## Current Development Status

+### Current Phase

+Phase 1 — Runtime

+### Status

+Not started.

+### Previous Completed Phase

+None.

+### Next Phase

+Phase 2 — Layout

+The current phase is the primary active development scope.

+Later phases may be analyzed when necessary to validate architectural decisions, but they should not be implemented prematurely.

 ---